Causal Inference Using Augmented Epidemic Models: Examples

 \subsection{Effect of Mobility on COVID-19 Transmission}

-We analyzed the effect of a mobility measure on COVID-19 death data for U.S. states, using the dataset described in \citet{bong}.
+We analyzed the effect of a mobility measure on COVID-19 death data for U.S. states, using the dataset described in \citet{bong2024}.
 The data are sourced from the Delphi repository at Carnegie Mellon University (\url{delphi.cmu.edu}), and consist of daily observations from February 15 to August 1, 2020 (168 days).
-The dataset includes state-level records of COVID-19 deaths, denoted as $Y_t$, and a mobility measure, “proportion of full-time work” ($A_t$), which represents the fraction of mobile devices that spent more than six hours at a location other than their home during daytime (using SafeGraph's \texttt{full\_time\_work\_prop}).
+The dataset includes state-level records of COVID-19 deaths, denoted as $Y_t$, and a mobility measure $A_t$, “proportion of full-time work”, which represents the fraction of mobile devices that spent more than six hours at a location other than their home during daytime (using SafeGraph's \texttt{full\_time\_work\_prop}).
 We focused on the 30 states that reported more than 20 deaths on at least one day and truncated the time series 30 days prior to reaching a total of 10 accumulated deaths, following the procedure outlined in \citet{bhatt}.
-A preprocessing step was used to correct for the weekend effect, which shows fewer deaths reported on Saturdays and Sundays and, to compensate, more deaths reported on Mondays and Tuesdays (see \citet{bong} for further details).
+A preprocessing step was used to correct for the weekend effect, which shows fewer deaths reported on Saturdays and Sundays and, to compensate, more deaths reported on Mondays and Tuesdays (see \citet{bong2024} for further details).

+{We modeled these data using the augmented semi-mechanistic epidemic model in \cref{eq::bhatt,eq::bhatt_R} and seeding mechanism described in \cref{sec::simulation_semi}.
+That is, we used the same DGM as in \cref{sec::simulation_semi}, except that here, we do not have covariates $X_t$ and the treatment $A_t$ is continuous rather than binary. \cref{sec::simulation_semi} also contains the details for obtaining the ML estimates of $(\mu, \beta_0, \beta_A)$ and estimating equation estimates of $(\beta_0, \beta_A)$, although, to estimate the propensity score, we used AR(1) Gaussian regressions with identity linear links instead of logistic regressions, since the treatment is continuous.}

-\cref{fig::beta_EEnc_delphi} shows the estimates of $\beta_A$ for the 30 states obtained by solving the estimating equation in \cref{eq::ee}, assuming the semi-mechanistic MSM with means in \cref{eq::bhatt} and $R(\bar{A}_t, \beta) = {K \over 1 + \exp(\beta_0 + \beta_A A_t)}$ in \cref{eq::bhatt_R}.
+\cref{fig::beta_EEnc_delphi} shows the estimates of $\beta_A$ for the 30 states.
 The faint thick lines show the point estimates and 95\% confidence intervals calculated separately for each state.
-These estimates can be improved by borrowing strength across states using a frequentist approach based on the robust empirical Bayes shrinkage method introduced by \citet{armstrong2022robust}, and extended to multivariate parameters by \citet{bong}.
-The dark thin estimates and intervals are the results of this procedure. \cref{fig::beta_freqepid_delphi} shows the maximum likelihood (ML) estimates of $\beta_A$ from \citet{bong} based on the same model assumptions, and further assuming negative binomial distributions for death counts to complete the DGM.
+These estimates can be improved by borrowing strength across states using a frequentist approach based on the robust empirical Bayes shrinkage method introduced by \citet{armstrong2022robust}, and extended to multivariate parameters by \citet{bong2024}.
+The dark thin estimates and intervals are the results of this procedure.